Byzantine army: Akrites

-They were most adept at defensive warfare, often against raiding Turkish light horsemen in the Anatolian mountains, but could also cover the advance of the regular Byzantine army.
-Their tactics probably consisted of skirmishing and ambushes in order to catch the fast-moving Turkish horse-archers.
-Greek folklore and traditional songs of the Byzantine era to the 19th century heavily feature Akrites and their (always exaggerated) deeds (see acritic songs).
+They were most adept at defensive warfare, often against raiding Arab horsemen in the Anatolian mountains, but could also cover the advance of the regular Byzantine army.
+Their tactics mostly relied on skirmishing and ambushes, but this was not at all because of lesser equipment or inferiority to match their eastern enemies in pitched battle, but instead a deliberate and consistent strategy to preserve and make the most possible out of the always limited and scarce human and material sources of the Empire.
+In fact this is the strategy and tactics that Emperor Nikephoros II Phokas has recorded in his "De velitatione bellica" military treatise.
+Furthermore, Greek folklore and traditional songs of the Byzantine era to the 19th century heavily feature Akrites and their supernaturally exaggerated exploits (see acritic songs).